 Moving forward together for Waimakariri’s waterways

-While the Waimakariri Water Zone Committee is watching with interest as Environment Canterbury’s planners work on getting Plan Change 7 to the Canterbury Land and Water Regional Plan notified by mid-year, we’re not waiting for the plan to be implemented before taking action to improve local waterways.
+While the Waimakariri Water Zone Committee is showing great interest to the submissions received on proposed Plan Change 7 to the Land & Water Regional Plan, we’re not waiting for the plan to be implemented before taking action to improve local waterways.

 We’re focusing on priority catchment areas to address water challenges.
 The first three priority catchment areas will likely include Silverstream, Cam River tributaries and Saltwater Creek.

 Each of these areas has issues which we need to address at a local level.
 We’re committed to improving the health of these waterways as they have identified as priority areas by Waimakariri residents.

 While acknowledging the complex issues our streams and rivers are facing, it’s also important to reflect on the progress being made through collaborative partnerships, technology and legislation.

 The canary in the coal mine is Silverstream with significant levels of nitrate nitrogen in the surface water, well in excess of National Standards (NPSFM).